Please see the guidelines page for complete information.

 Although your proposal is not accessible to anyone other than reviewers and VentureWell staff, we recommend that before submitting you take appropriate steps to protect your intellectual property.
 If you have not done so, please do your best to summarize what is unique about your technology and the data you have to prove that.
 Read and understand your university’s intellectual property policy before submitting an application.

-How much detail to you want about my technology?
+How much detail do you want about my technology?
 Do I need to tell you our “secret sauce”?

 You should include as much detail as you feel comfortable disclosing.
 Reviewers want data that shows the feasibility of your technology, but you should not disclose anything that might jeopardize your IP protection.
 When describing your innovation, think about what makes it unique compared to other solutions to the problem you’re solving.

-What’s the difference between the Stage 1 and Stage 2 applications?
+What’s the difference in the application process between Stage 1 and Stage 2?

 - Teams applying for Stage 2 of the program are instructed to revisit and strengthen their original Stage 1 application package.
 The Stage 2 guidelines provide more details.

-- Teams applying to Stage 2 will also be required to submit a budget that describes how the team intends to use the $20,000 award.
+- Teams applying to Stage 2 will also be required to submit a budget that describes how the team intends to use their $20,000 award.

 I’ve been working on my venture for a while—can I apply directly to Stage 2?

-No, all teams enter the program at the Stage 1 level.
+No, all teams, no matter the circumstance, enter the program at the Stage 1 level.

 Can the grant funding be awarded directly to my team?